 That's the purpose of this page.
 Here, we'll provide you with some of the important information you need to know about aircraft accident litigation.
 We hope it will help you in this difficult time.

-If you lost a loved one or suffered an injury in an aircraft accident in or around Los Angeles, California, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.
+If you lost a loved one or suffered an injury in an aircraft accident in or around the South Bay area, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.

 The More You Know...

 Of course, the best way to ensure you have as much information as you need is to arrange a free consultation with our aircraft accident lawyers.
 We'll be able to give you a comprehensive evaluation of your case and advise you based on the facts on the ground.